ddnexus/pagy/docs/api/keyset.md

 Unlikely the classic OFFSET pagination, its performance are reliably fast from start to end, no matter how big is your table.

 It's also completely accurate.
-Even with insertions or deletion of records during the browsing, you will never have repeating or missing records from the pages, nor the expected `OverflowErrors` of OFFSET pagination.
+Even with insertions or deletion of records during the browsing, you will never have repeating or missing records from the pages, nor the expected `RangeError` of OFFSET pagination.

 This technique comes with that huge advantages and a few limitations that makes it particularly useful for APIs and less convenient for UIs in general.